-Despite this jelly having real potential, many are getting carried away about it.
-Some stem cell clinics are already selling injections of material.
-Even some academics are getting ahead of the data in terms of how they discuss it.
-In short, it’s being hyped sometimes.
+Wharton’s has real potential, but many are getting carried away about it.
+Some stem cell clinics are already marketing injections.
+Even some academics are getting ahead of the data.
+In short, there’s a lot of hype.

 In terms of the clinics, I had an easy time finding many selling it via a Google search for a wide range of conditions.

-I think it’s likely that in the next 10 years one or two specific clinical applications will be proven safe and effective.
+I think it’s likely that in the next 10 years one or two specific clinical applications will win approval.
 However, it is not a panacea or magic jelly.

 FDA considerations and data

 The FDA has issued a variety of untitled and warning letters in this space.
 While I don’t recall seeing formal guidance on Wharton’s jelly, it’s safe to say that in many cases it is going to be a drug product.
-This is especially the case if there are living cells being injected into patients.
-Since the umbilical cord is the baby’s tissue, unless any material from it was used to treat that very same baby, the material will be allogeneic.
+The umbilical cord is the baby’s tissue.
+For that reason, the material is allogeneic.
 The FDA did include this jelly in a recent advisory it issued on June 3,2021:

 “The US Food and Drug Administration (FDA) regulates regenerative medicine products.
 There continues to be broad marketing of unapproved products considered regenerative medicine therapies that are intended for the treatment or cure of a wide range of diseases or medical conditions.
 These products require FDA licensure/approval to be marketed to consumers.
 Before approval, these products require FDA oversight in a clinical trial.
 These unapproved products whether recovered from your own body or another person’s body, include stem cells, stromal vascular fraction (fat-derived cells), umbilical cord blood and/or cord blood stem cells1, amniotic fluid, Wharton’s jelly, ortho-biologics, and exosomes.
 FDA has received reports of blindness, tumor formation, infections, and more, detailed below, due to the use of these unapproved products.”

 I found more than 650 PubMed articles with Wharton’s jelly as the title words.
 The vast majority were on MSCs.
 Eleven of the papers were on clinical trials.
-Could this help us get data since no data is listed on Clinicaltrials.gov?
+Could this spark progress?

 Yes and no.